 An effective IT support contract needs to cover these solutions.

 What service levels are defined in the contract and do they suit my needs?

 Some executives value the ability to pick up the phone, make a call and have a technician solve their problem within a few hours.
 Others are happy to pay a lower price even if it means a slower response time.
 If responsiveness is highly important to you, define these expectations in the contract.

 In order for the contract to have "teeth", you need to have clear and easy to understand penalties for inadequate performance.
 Nobody likes to think about the project going wrong.
 However, this is right time to discuss your expectations and put them into the contract.

 What protections are provided for cybersecurity and privacy?

 Your customers trust you with their confidential data.
 In order to fulfill those expectations, you need to review the contract for security and privacy protection.
 If you are in a highly regulated industry such as financial services, spend extra time and care on this topic.
 Ask the IT support provider how they will protect your data.

-Tip: Read guidance from IT security top tips from the UK’s Information Commissioner's Office for tips on the fundamentals of IT security.
+Tip: Read guidance from the UK's Information Commissioner's Office for tips on the fundamentals of IT security.

 Are the invoices and prices easy to understand?